-- Vanilla – For a mint flavor, leave the vanilla out of this recipe and substitute ½ teaspoon mint extract instead.
+- Vanilla – For a mint flavor, leave the vanilla out of this recipe and substitute 1/2 teaspoon of mint extract.

-- Nuts – We use pecans, but you can used crushed peanuts, or no nuts at all!
+- Nuts – We use pecans, but you can use crushed peanuts or no nuts at all!

 For these forgotten cookies, you’ll need the ingredients listed above and the following kitchen tools: